Please ensure JavaScript is enabled for purposes of website accessibility Side Effects | KRYSTEXXA® (pegloticase)

 Gout flares early in treatment are one of the most common side effects of KRYSTEXXA and can be a sign that KRYSTEXXA is working.
 If you experience a mobilization flare, don’t stop taking KRYSTEXXA.
 To help manage uncontrolled gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months or for as long as your doctor recommends.*

-Your doctor may prescribe KRYSTEXXA alone or KRYSTEXXA with methotrexate, a medicine that helps your body accept KRYSTEXXA.
-Methotrexate helps to improve the way KRYSTEXXA works.
-In a clinical study, people who received KRYSTEXXA with methotrexate had fewer infusion reactions than those who received KRYSTEXXA alone.
-The study also showed patients who received KRYSTEXXA with methotrexate, more tophi (gouty lumps) were dissolved than in those who received KRYSTEXXA alone.
+Your doctor may prescribe KRYSTEXXA alone or KRYSTEXXA with methotrexate, a medicine that helps your body tolerate KRYSTEXXA and improve the way KRYSTEXXA works.
+In a patient study, people who received KRYSTEXXA with methotrexate had fewer infusion reactions than those who received KRYSTEXXA alone.

-If you and your doctor decide methotrexate is not right for you, KRYSTEXXA is effective when taken alone.
+The study also showed that more gouty lumps were dissolved in patients who took KRYSTEXXA with methotrexate than those who took KRYSTEXXA alone.
+If you and your doctor decide methotrexate is not right for you, KRYSTEXXA can be effective even when taken alone.

 *Optimal treatment duration has not been established.